20 Best Travel Movies To Watch When You’re Bored At Home

 “The two important things that I did learn were that you are as powerful and strong as you allow yourself to be, and that the most difficult part of any endeavour is taking the first step, making the first decision.”

-Airports and hotel rooms are Ryan Bingham’s second home, a man who works in HR and travels around the USA to fire people.
-He quite enjoys his freedom and practical lifestyle and his goal is to earn ten million frequent flyer miles.
+Airports and hotel rooms are Ryan Bingham’s second home, a man who works in HR and travels around the USA firing people.
+He quite enjoys his freedom and practical lifestyle.

 However, when he’s forced to work together with a stubborn new hire and meets an interesting woman on one of his trips, he starts questioning his beliefs.
 Does his lack of attachment to anything really make him happy?